Code-Institute-Submissions/ValentinHacked-MS1-Project_AugResub/README.md

 ### Acknowledgements

--   My Mentor Caleb Mbakwe for all the helpful feedback and sugesstions offered throughout the development process.
+-   My Mentor Caleb Mbakwe for all the helpful feedback and suggestions offered throughout the development process.

 -   Tutor support at Code Institute for their support.